 The curriculum is all the planned activities that we organise in order to promote learning, personal growth and development.
 It includes not only the formal requirements of the EYFS and National Curriculum 2014, but also the range of extra-curricular activities that the school organises in order to enrich the experience of the children.
 It also includes that which the children learn from the way they are treated and expected to behave in and around our school.
+Within our curriculum we have considered the unique environment of St Helens and it’s rich history, along with it’s links to Liverpool.

 We use Letters and Sounds for our phonics teaching and our reading scheme is Oxford Reading Tree.